-For months, the ACLU of Montana has been part of an urban camping working group in Missoula, alongside dozens of other organizations, impacted community members and passionate advocates.
+For months, the ACLU of Montana was part of an urban camping working group in Missoula, alongside dozens of other organizations, impacted community members and passionate advocates.
 This working group repeatedly made recommendations to the City Council about the importance of a comprehensive and coordinated approach to supporting Missoula’s unhoused community.
 Our recommendations emphasized the importance of basic services–including trash collection, sharps containers, and access to bathrooms–and prioritized support for unhoused community members over punishment.
 These three services, which support survival, were among the most discussed within the working group and the collective community would benefit from those services being provided.
 We also called for Missoula to recognize and advise people who are unhoused where they can go prior to any regulatory action.

 For the most part, the City Council seems to have ignored those recommendations and moved forward with a very different plan.

-Substantively, this plan is untenable.
+Substantively, the plan is untenable.
 It restricts camping across the vast majority of Missoula, pushing unhoused community members away from safety, resources, and community.
 Exacerbating the problem, the ordinance lays out a confusing maze of buffer zones where camping is prohibited, but fails to acknowledge where camping is allowed.
 The City Council stated that the system for enforcement would be complaint based.
 This will further pit housed and unhoused neighbors against each other and creates an arbitrary enforcement scheme.
 Similarly, it is unrealistic and cruel to require individuals to “dismantle…and remove all personal property” between 8:00 AM and 8:00 PM, opening another avenue for removing unhoused individuals and causing destabilization of their lives.
 This will prove impossible for many community members.

 You can read the working group’s minority report at bottom; it expands on these issues and goes into detail about short and long term outcomes, proposed steps, and a comprehensive strategy to move forward.